 Wait List Policy

 Columbia College Chicago Online reserves the right to cancel a course for any reason.
-If this unfortunately occurs, you will be sent an email notification.
+If this occurs, you will be sent an email notification.
 You will be given the option to transfer your enrollment to a different course for the current semester, a future semester, or receive a refund.
 Additional tuition may be due if a different course is chosen.

 Tuition and Payment

-The amount of tuition due is listed with each course description and varies depending upon the course length, course format, and enrollment size.
+The amount of tuition due is listed with each course description and varies depending upon the course length, format, and enrollment size.
 There are courses that may require additional course materials, such as required texts which can be purchased online or at a local bookstore.

 Tuition may be paid by credit card, check, cashier’s check, money order, or wire payment.
 If your check is returned for any reason, we will charge a $25 service fee.

 Credit Card Payment Types: